Payamkhoshhal/GoogleDataSheet-Pipeline/README.md

       .
 Created a Postgresql database in AWS RDS

       .
-Read data from google sheet and load them to the postgresql
+Read data from google sheet and load it to the postgresql

       .
 Connected to the postgresql database with dbt